 Donate to Bark!
 Your contribution makes a difference!

 Bark has been fighting the Jazz Timber Sale since its inception in 2011.
-Jazz made headlines in December 2012, earning a front page story in the Oregonian following the former Mt.
+Jazz made headlines in December 2012, earning a front page story in the Oregonian on the former Mt.
 Hood Forest Supervisor’s decision to withdraw his approval of the logging project.
 This marked one of the first times a major story has been published on the ecological controversy associated with forest thinning and associated road impacts.

 In July 2013, Bark filed a lawsuit challenging the Forest Service on the Jazz Timber Sale.
-Bark's lawsuit alleges that the Forest Service did not comply with the National Environmental Policy Act (NEPA) and National Forest Management Act (NFMA) in its decision to log this geologically unstable watershed.
+Bark's lawsuit alleges that the Forest Service did not comply with the National Environmental Policy Act (NEPA) and National Forest Management Act (NFMA) in its decision to log this geologicallyunstable watershed.
 Despite active litigation, the Forest Service proceeded with entering into contracts with Candian timber giant Interfor to log the component Bass and Drum sales (note the Jazz theme).

 Background: The Forest Service initiated planning for the Jazz Timber Sale in 2011, with a proposal to log about 2,000 acres spread throughout 30 square miles of the Collawash River watershed.
 The Collawash is a tributary to the Clackamas River and is host to the last wild late run of winter coho salmon, making it key spot for the survival of this species.
-The Collawash is also considered the most geologically unstable area in all of Mt.
-Hood National Forest, located on a geolocial formation known as an earthflow.
+The Collawash is also considered the most geologically-unstable area in all of Mt.
+Hood National Forest, located on a geological formation known as an earthflow.
 Earthflows are described by the Forest Service as slow moving glaciers of soil.
 Logging loosens soil and increases sediment runoff into streams and rivers, and Bark is concerned these impacts would be magnified on this unstable landscape, and would negatively impact water health and salmon habitat.